Belphonz/Starve-Style/docs/Local-Scope-Within-Main/Initialization.md

 	int a = 5;
 	//Direct Initialization
 	int b(5);
-	//List Initialization
+	//Direct List Initialization
 	int c{5};
 }
 ```

 `List Initialization` is preferred between all the above methods.
-There are several reasons
+There are several reasons for this.
+The Primary reason is for consistency, `Class`, `Aggregate`, ``